Road Rash 3D: Reception

 Road Rash 3D received "average" reviews according to the review aggregation website GameRankings.
 The most common complaint was that the game failed to live up to the prior games in the series on the Sega Genesis and 3DO, especially that it lacked a two-player multiplayer mode.
-Edge highlighted the game's network of interconnecting roads and impressive 3D engine, stating that Road Rash 3D features "some of the best track design ever seen in a video game."
-However, the magazine criticized the execution of combat moves for being unresponsive and impractical, saying that they require precise timing and a significant degree of luck.
-GamePro said that the game was "not without its flaws [...] but its riveting action delivers enough high-octane excitement to make the game well worth its entry fee."
+Edge highlighted the game's network of interconnecting roads, "impressive" 3D engine, and track design, but criticized the execution of combat moves for being unresponsive and impractical, saying that they require precise timing and a significant degree of luck.
+GamePro noted that despite having some flaws in the gameplay, they considered it a worthy installment in the series.

 In a mixed review, GameSpot criticized the game for its graphical glitches, and for the fact that the game reduced the actual combat aspect of the gameplay that the series had been known for in prior iterations.
 IGN complained that despite two to three years of development time, that the game managed to control worse, and play slower, than the series' last release on the 3DO.
 AllGame echoed these sentiments, questioning the game's slow pace, graphical glitches, and overall lower quality than the prior game for the 3DO.
-GameRevolution referred to it as the "one of the worst motorcycle games...ever" and summarized that "most disappointing aspect of the game is the fact that it doesn't come close to matching the great gameplay of its predecessors."
-Next Generation said, "the flaws are too glaring.
-Even long-time Road Rash fans will prefer being dragged behind a Harley over broken glass to throwing this disc in their PlayStation."
+GameRevolution referred to it as "one of the worst motorcycle games...ever" and summarized that the game did not come close to its predecessors regarding its gameplay.
+Next Generation was generally critical to gameplay and graphics and gave it a score 2 stars out of 5.

-The game won the "Outstanding Achievement in Sound and Music" award at AIAS' Second Interactive Achievement Awards.
+Road Rash 3D won the "Outstanding Achievement in Sound and Music" award at AIAS' 2nd Annual Interactive Achievement Awards and was a finalist for "8th Annual GamePro Readers' Choice Awards" for "Best Racing Game of The Year", but lost to Gran Turismo.